Willy Adames Player Props: Brewers vs. Mariners

-The Milwaukee Brewers and Willy Adames, who went 0-for-3 last time out, take on Chris Flexen and the Seattle Mariners at T-Mobile Park, Monday at 9:40 PM ET.
+The Milwaukee Brewers, including Willy Adames (hitting .237 in his past 10 games, with two doubles, two home runs, eight walks and five RBI), battle starter Logan Gilbert and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Padres.
+In his previous game he had a one-hit performance (1-for-5) against the Mariners.

 Willy Adames Game Info & Props vs. the Mariners